When it comes to stroke, every second can mean the difference between life and death, total independence or long-term disability.

-At Edward, patients suspected of having a stroke are immediately evaluated and treated by a "Stroke Team" from the Edward Emergency Department and Edward Neurosciences Institute in affiliation with the Northwestern Medical Faculty Foundation.
+At Edward, patients suspected of having a stroke are immediately evaluated and treated by a "Stroke Team" from the Edward Emergency Department and Edward Neurosciences Institute in affiliation with Northwestern Medicine.
 The team is specially trained to ensure rapid triage and treatment of stroke patients.

 What is an Acute Ischemic Stroke?